 The violin has been around a long time, and it continues to produce one of the most-loved sounds in music.
 The beauty of the violin is timeless!
-That said, it’s not the easiest string instrument to pick up and play well right away, so be prepared to practice (and parents, be prepared to hear some interesting sounds for the first couple months).
-But the results are worth it, and our violin students at Sense & Color absolutely love their instruments and their teachers!
+That said, it’s not the easiest string instrument to master right away, so be prepared to practice (and parents, be prepared to hear some interesting sounds for the first couple months).
+But the results are worth it, and our violin students at Sense & Color love

 Violin’s a more popular choice over the viola, but for students who’d like to learn to play the violin’s larger cousin, we have two instructors ready to teach it!
 Viola uses a lower clef in music, and produces a slightly darker, richer sound, somewhere between a violin and a cello.

 We have two instructors at Sense & Color for violin, and one for viola.
 Check out their available times below, and book your first violin lesson today with no commitment.
 Then after that first lesson, when you decide you’re ready to reserve your weekly time, just email, call, or text us to enroll!
 (Note: if you’re looking for viola, be sure to choose Megan Berson.)